bloomsburyai/cape-client/docs/source/ctrl_f_tutorial.rst

         print(f'answers: {answers}')
         return jsonify({'success': True,'answers': answers})

-This is pretty much the full functionality required for our ctrl+f demo.
+This is pretty much the full functionality required for our Ctrl+F demo.
 Now we just need to put it all together.

 Putting It All Together
 -----------------------